yairgil/Docker-Provider/README.md

 │   │   |   ├── health/                       - code for health feature
 │   │   |   ├── lib/                          - lib for app insights ruby and this code of application_insights gem
 │   │   ├── toml-parser/                      - code for parsing of toml configuration files
-│   ├── test/                                 - source code for tests
+├── test/                                     - source code for tests ├── !_README.md                               - this file
-│   │   ├── health/                           - source code for health feature tests
-├── !_README.md                               - this file
 ├── .gitignore                                - git config file with include/exclude file rules ├── LICENSE                                   - License file